bshurick/production-demo/README.md

 Install tox with `pip install tox`; run build and unit tests using the `tox` command.
 After running,
-check the test coverage HTML table in `build/coverage/index.html`.
+view the test coverage report in `build/coverage/index.html`.

 ### Training
 To run train after building, copy the